-Leaving The Beach won an IPPY award in 2016 for regional fiction, and is currently a semi-finalist for the 2017 Publishers Weekly BookLife Prize.
+Leaving The Beach won an IPPY award in 2016 for regional fiction, and was a semi-finalist for the 2017 Publishers Weekly BookLife Prize.

 Here’s what Kirkus Reviews has to say about Leaving the Beach: The book gracefully grapples with several important issues, including alcohol and drug addiction, loss, grief and sexuality.
 It also offers a unique look at an eating disorder from the sufferer’s perspective, describing bulimia frankly and graphically.
 However, there are also many entertaining pop-culture references to offset the weighty themes.
 Music lovers, in particular, will appreciate the very specific rock trivia that the author cleverly provides throughout the story.
 An intriguing novel that looks at the ways that people cope with the pain in their lives.
 You can read the entire Kirkus Review here.